Perfect Simulation Of Processes With Long Memory: A `Coupling Into And From The Past' Algorithm: Bounding the size of

-It is easy to upper-bound the size of $D^n_t$ independently of $t\leq n$ for at least one case: when the kernel $P$ actually defines a \emph{finite Context Tree}, that is, when the mapping $\w \to P(\cdot |\w)$ is piecewise constant.
+It is easy to upper-bound the size of $D^n_t$ independently of $t\leq n$ for at least one case: when the kernel $P$ actually defines a \emph{finite context tree}, that is, when the mapping $\w \to P(\cdot |\w)$ is piecewise constant.
 In other words, $P(\cdot | s)$ is a singleton for each $s\in D$, where $D$ denotes the minimal CSD of this mapping.

-Even in that case, the simulation scheme described above is useful: although the ``plain'' Propp-Wilson algorithm could be applied on the first order Markov chain $(X_{t+1:t+\depth(D)})_{t\in\Z}$ on the extended state space $G^{\depth(D)}$, the computational complexity of such an algorithm might well become rapidly intractable if the depth $\depth(D)$ is large, whereas the following property shows that our algorithm keeps a possibly much more limited complexity.
-It is precisely because of these qualities of \emph{parsimony} are precisely the reason why finite context trees have proved successful in many applications, from Information Theory and universal coding (see \cite{rissanen1983,willems1995,csiszar2006,garivier2006}) to biology (\cite{bejerano2001a,busch2009}) or linguistics~\cite{galves2009}.
+Yet, the simulation scheme described above is useful even in that case: Although the ``plain'' Propp-Wilson algorithm could be applied to the first-order Markov chain $(X_{t+1:t+\depth(D)})_{t\in\Z}$ on the extended state space $G^{\depth(D)}$, the computational complexity of such an algorithm might become rapidly intractable if the depth $\depth(D)$ is large.
+In contrast, the following property shows that our algorithm retains a possibly much more limited complexity.
+It is precisely because of these qualities of \emph{parsimony} that finite context trees have proved successful in many applications, from information theory and universal coding (see \cite{rissanen1983,willems1995,csiszar2006,garivier2006}) to biology (\cite{bejerano2001a,busch2009}) and linguistics~\cite{galves2009}.

 We say that a CSD $D$ is \emph{prefix-closed} if every prefix of any sequence in $D$ is the suffix of an element of $D$: